 “From a faculty perspective, time is the most precious commodity, and the librarians have saved me many hours.
 The librarians are the most important interface with both the students and faculty.”

 Take advantage of everything the Library has to offer, from new services you may not know about to tried-and-true resources to help you succeed and save time with your research and teaching.
-Your library liaison will be happy to help you explore.
+Read on for an overview of what’s available.
+And, as always, check in with your library liaison.

 Virtual browsing: Browse items that share a topic by using the library catalog’s virtual shelf browse feature, or by browsing call numbers by list.
 These features will show not only similar volumes across all of our libraries, but also similar digital items.